rust-lang/book/nostarch/chapter08.md

 ### Creating a New String

-Many of the same operations available with `Vec<T>` are available with `String` as well, because `String` is actually implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions, and capabilities.
+Many of the same operations available with `Vec<T>` are available with `String` as well because `String` is actually implemented as a wrapper around a vector of bytes with some extra guarantees, restrictions, and capabilities.
 An example of a function that works the same way with `Vec<T>` and `String` is the `new` function to create an instance, shown in Listing 8-11.